 During the onsite audit, the Auditor observed the shower and toilet areas in each housing unit and found that all had either a privacy curtain, or short wall that prevented cross-gender viewing of the detainees yet allowed security staff to see that the area was occupied.
-Additionally, the Auditor observed it would be (b) (7)(E)
+Additionally, the Auditor observed it would be physically impossible for video surveillance (where available) to see into the toilet or shower area.

-.
 The Auditor interviewed 20 detainees and 19 said they felt they are not in view of female staff when showering or using restroom facilities.
 Additionally, 13 of the 20 said some announcement is made by female staff when they enter a housing area.
 Four of the seven detainees who said announcements were not made did not speak English, so they are unaware of what specifically is being said when officers enter the housing unit.
 It was the Auditor's observation during the facility tour that many of the detainees congregate inside the four-person cells, making it difficult, if not impossible to hear an announcement made by female staff.